huggingface/transformers/README.md

 🤗 Transformers provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio.

-These models can applied on:
+These models can be applied on:

 * 📝 Text, for tasks like text classification, information extraction, question answering, summarization, translation, text generation, in over 100 languages.
 * 🖼️ Images, for tasks like image classification, object detection, and segmentation.